padogrid/bundle-none-tutorial-padogrid/07-ingest-data-hazelcast.md

 └── pom.xml
 ```

 The `perf_test` app directory contains mostly configuration files along with scripts to run the application.
-By default, it is configured to connect to the **dev** Hazelcast cluster, so you can simply run any of the scripts to connect to the cluster you have started.
+By default, it is configured to connect to the **dev** Hazelcast cluster, so you can immediately run any of the scripts without configuring Hazelcast.

 The `test_ingestion` script ingests PBM (Pharmacy Benefit Management) data into the cluster.
 If you run it without the `-run` option then it will only display ingestion information of the configured test cases, providing a preview.